 Alpha Testing definition:

-Alpha testing is the process of making sure that a new product or service is working as expected.
-The goal of alpha testing is to eliminate bugs, refine and perfect the product, and achieve high-quality user feedback before launching it to the general public.
+Alpha testing is the process of ensuring a new product or service is working as expected.
+Alpha testing aims to eliminate bugs, refine and perfect the product, and achieve high-quality user feedback before launching it to the general public.